jihuan-tian/jihuan-tian.github.io/_posts/2024-06-08-understanding-about-isomorphism.markdown

 mathjax: false
 ---

-An isomorphism is a bijective mapping between two spaces, which preserves the structure of the space.
+An isomorphism is a bijective mapping between two spaces, which preserves the structure of and allowed operations in the space.
 Under different scenarios, the said structure can be different, for example:

 -   Metric space: the metric, i.e. distance → isometry
 -   Group: multiplication → bijective group homomorphism